 Extreme Road Rage

 I've lost track of the number of movies I have seen where an incident on the road leads to a person being stalked by an unseen person in another vehicle but "A Deadly Encounter" is the first I have seen which has been made for TV.
-And in fairness "A Deadly Encounter" which is also known as "Over the Edge" starts well enough with a dramatic set up but unfortunately after that it quickly goes down hill to the point of being too contrived and simply unbelievable.
+And in fairness "A Deadly Encounter", which is also known as "Over the Edge", starts reasonably decently with a dramatic set up but unfortunately after that attention grabbing opening it quickly goes down hill to the point of being too contrived and simply unbelievable.

-So as already mentioned the set up to "A Deadly Encounter" is not bad, I am not on about the corny opening scene which sees Joanne's 13 year old son moaning about having to have a baby sitter but the actual road incident as it is reasonably dramatic.
-The trouble is that after that opening scene which culminates with late night silent phone calls things go down hill very quickly as Joanne becomes more on edge as various strange occurrences happen from mystery flat tyres to flowers and presents arriving at her home.
+So as already mentioned the set up to "A Deadly Encounter" is not bad, I am not on about a scene which sees Joanne's 13 year old son moaning about having to have a baby sitter but the actual road rage incident as it is reasonably dramatic.
+The trouble is that after that opening scene, which culminates with late night silent phone calls, things go down hill very quickly as Joanne becomes increasingly more on edge as various strange occurrences happen, from mystery flat tyres to flowers and presents arriving at her home.

-Unfortunately the narrative is not the only thing wrong with "A Deadly Encounter" and there are a lot of not just cliche characters but bad characters who have dialogue which no one in their right mind or even wrong mind would say.
-And because we don't get to see who the stalker is until towards the end that means that Laura Leighton as Joanne has to carry the movie on her shoulders which in fairness Leighton is watchable as she trots out some cliche elements of fear but is working with far too much cliche and poor dialogue to make her character feel believable.
+Unfortunately the narrative is not the only thing wrong with "A Deadly Encounter" and there are a lot of not just cliche characters but bad characters who have dialogue which no one in their right mind, or even wrong mind, would say.
+And because we don't get to see who the stalker is until towards the end of a "A Deadly Encounter" that means that Laura Leighton as Joanne has to carry the movie on her shoulders.
+In fairness Leighton is watchable as she trots out some cliche elements of fear but is working with far too much cliche and poor dialogue to make her character feel believable.

 What this all boils down to is that "A Deadly Encounter" starts well with a nice dramatic set up but then goes down hill quickly and never recovers.